 Free trail maps will be available from the Visitor Information Centre on Parliament Street or can be downloaded online prior to the event.

 No tickets or pre-booking needed, York Ice Trail is a free event.

 Who makes the Ice Sculptures?

-UK and Europe’s leading ice specialists, Icebox will design and create all the sculptures for the 2023 trail for the second year working closely with Make It York.
+UK and Europe’s leading ice specialists, Icebox will design and create all the sculptures for the 2024 trail for the third year working closely with Make It York.